mohaimen/Assignment_Worldclock/README.md

     a) first run make file
     b) if you still need permission to run some file, then use chmod 755 "file name"

-1.Textual Interface for worldclock (tui.worldnetwork)
+1.Textual Interface for worldclock (tui.worldclock)

     Input Continet and City Name separated by "/" (e.g Europe/Rome) (in input box) Time and date are displayed